WajihaSaleemChohan/Dataset-Analyzer-App-Class-Imbalance-Checker-/README.md

 ⚖️ Class Imbalance Detection: Automatically checks for class imbalances in your dataset and displays class distribution across different folders or CSV target columns.
 📊 Interactive Visualizations: Includes sunburst charts and bar charts to visualize the dataset's structure and class distribution.
 🗂️ Flexible Dataset Support: Supports datasets in various formats:
-📦 Kaggle: Download and analyze Kaggle datasets directly using the Kaggle API.
 📂 ZIP Archives: Upload and extract image datasets stored in ZIP or TAR.GZ formats.
 📑 CSV Files: Process CSV files for class distribution analysis and data exploration.
 🖼️ Sample Image Display: Displays random sample images from the dataset for preview.